anirxdh/anirxdh/README.md

 🚀 **Innovator at Heart ❤️**

-🎓 Currently pursuing MS in Computer Science at the **University of Minnesota, Twin Cities**
+🎓 MS in Computer Science at the **University of Minnesota, Twin Cities**
 🤖 Passionate about AI agents, Object Detection, and Full-Stack Apps
 🧠 Leveraging GPT-4, LangChain, and Pinecone to build real-world AI SaaS
 🌍 I believe in solving meaningful problems through practical, scalable tech.